tanrax/auto-video-thumbnail/README.md

 Everything you leave in the videos folder will be optimized for web with the specified resolution (600px in this example).

 example.mp4 -> example_thumbnail.mp4

+# Tricks

+## I just want to optimise, without resizing

+Delete from your settings Pepe `width_thumbnail`.